-The Schulze method (/ˈʃʊltsə/) is a single winner ranked-choice voting rule developed by Markus Schulze.
-It is also known as the beatpath method.
-The Schulze method is a Condorcet method, which means it will elect a majority-choice candidate if one exists; in other words, if most people rank A above B, A will defeat B (whenever this is possible).
+The Schulze method (/ˈʃʊltsə/), also known as the beatpath method, is a single winnerranked-choice voting rule developed by Markus Schulze.
+The Schulze method is a Condorcet completion method, which means it will elect a majority-preferred candidate if one exists.
+In other words, if most people rank A above B, A will defeat B (whenever this is possible).
+Schulze's method breaks cyclic ties by using indirect victories.
+The idea is that if Alice beats Bob, and Bob beats Charlie, then Alice (indirectly) beats Charlie; this kind of indirect win is called a "beatpath".

 Schulze's method uses ranked ballots with equal ratings allowed.
 There are two common (equivalent) descriptions of Schulze's method.